 Next up is the Queens Museum at Flushing Meadows-Corona Park.
 I know, I know, another museum — but stay with me here because this one is special!
 This hosts an entirely miniature version of New York City that contains almost 900,000 structures, literally every building in the city that existed before 1992.

 You can continue checking out Flushing Meadows-Corona Park, which is Queens’ answer to Central Park.
-The coolest thing to see are the leftover structures from two former World’s Fairs that were hosted here: in addition to the mini-NYC you saw at the Queens Museum, you can also find a 12-story globe and a UFO-shaped pavilion.
+The coolest thing to see are the leftover structures from two former World’s Fairs that were hosted here: in addition to the mini-NYC you saw at the Queens Museum, you can also find a 12-story globe (the Unisphere) and a UFO-shaped pavilion.

-The New York Hall of Science is also here, and great for little kids if you happen to be schlepping them around with you – or if you’re a kit at heart.
+The New York Hall of Science is also here, and great for little kids if you happen to be schlepping them around with you – or if you’re a kid at heart.
 You could also check out the Queens Botanical Garden here if you are so inclined!

 I have way too many recommendations on where to eat here, but here goes: Dumpling Galaxy for dumplings (or the original Tianjin Dumpling House located in the Golden Shopping Mall), White Bear for spicy wontons, Spicy & Tasty for decent Sichuan food, Nan Xiang Xiao Long Bao for Shanghai soup dumplings, orrrr go full Korean with some KBBQ at Mapo (recommended if you’re traveling with a group as KBBQ for one is a bit depressing, not that I speak from experience….).